praetoriandigital/cub-docs/forms.md

 ### Form templates

-Forms can have a pre-built templates which you can load on the page.
+Forms can have a pre-built templates which you can load on the page via ``load`` parameter.
 Although this is not required, and you can still construct the form layout yourself, pre-built templates can be convenient in many cases.
 See an example below:

 ```html